“One day the Pharisees and Sadducees came to test Jesus’ claims by asking him to show them a miraculous sign from heaven.

 See Figure 8.8a (4CE, p.
 215) / Figure 8.10 (3CE, p.
 206), “A typical cold front.”

 Cold fronts usually have a steep slope, essentially “snow-plowing” out the warm air.
-Cold fronts may cause rapid upward movement of the warm air causing thunderstorms, heavy rainfall and tornadoes.
+Remember cold air is dense and does not rise easily.
+As this cold air plows along the surface, it may cause rapid upward movement of the warm air it is replacing, causing thunderstorms, heavy rainfall and tornadoes.

 Click here for a great graphic model of a cold front.
 The same site has a good